null005/auth-exercise/README.md

 # Devise Test

-Simple test using Devise gem auth components,
+Simple test using Devise gem auth components, see more about: https://github.com/heartcombo/devise.

 * Ruby version 2.6.6